 Post-Graduation Median Earnings

-The median earnings for USC graduates is $83,426.
-Which is 74% higher than the median salary for graduates of four-year schools in the U.S. of $47,891.
+The median earnings for USC graduates is $89,884, which is much higher than the median salary of $55,260 for graduates of four-year schools in the U.S.

 The University of Southern California is a sought-after school that can be difficult to get into.
 Students who are admitted receive a world-class education.
 Tuition is on the upper end, but USC is need-blind, creating opportunities for lower- and middle-class students.
 Graduates typically earn a significantly higher salary than the average.